simonmicro/Dear-Templates/Adapta and Papirus - My Desktop Styleguide.md

 * `- / small`: Roboto Light 9
 * `Document / -`: Default with Sans Regular 10

-Select `Adapta-Nocto` inside "Themes" and `gtk2` inside "Qt5 Settings.
+Select `Adapta-Nocto-Eta` inside "Themes" and `gtk2` inside "Qt5 Settings.
 Also make sure to select the `Papirus-Dark` icon theme (some icons will be lighter to be better readible on dark backgrounds).
 And don't forget to also apply the fonts for qt (also inside the dialog)...

 # Unify the themes in editors / IDEs #